solygambas/python-openai-projects/README.md

 # OpenAI Projects

-9 projects using OpenAI APIs with Python.
+9 projects using ChatGPT API, Whisper, Embeddings, and DALL-E with Python.

 | #   | Project                                                                           | Description                                                                       |
 | --- | --------------------------------------------------------------------------------- | --------------------------------------------------------------------------------- |